Green textile: Via Nanoparticles

 Gold particles, called Collodial gold when dispersed in water, are used in the textile industry.
 Particle diameter varies from 1 to 100 nm.
-Textile functionalization using gold nanoparticles has improved in the recent years.
+Textile functionalization using gold nanoparticles has improved in recent years.
 Green synthesis of gold nanoparticles is performed on cotton fabrics by in-situ synthesis for functionalization, popularized for cellulose material.
 It is treated by washing cotton fabric with HAuCl4 aqueous solutions in various concentrations.
-Gold particles were revealed with effective reduction of 4-nitrophenol by using Sodium borohydride.
+Gold particles were revealed with effective reduction of 4-nitrophenol by using sodium borohydride.
 Cotton fabrics treated by gold nanoparticles resulted in improved antibacterial activity, UV-blocking ability of the fabric, and improved Raman signs of dyes on fabric.